igorkll/esp32_opencomputers/README.md

 * a large number of settings in config.h
 * hardware on/off/reboot buttons are supported
 * self-locking power is supported
+* the UUIDs of all components are randomly generated when the device is turned on for the first time

 ## paths
 * /operating_systems - just a few operating systems as an example for an emulator